obonaventure/mmtp-book/_sources/quic.rst.txt

    A measurement study :cite:`marx2020same` revealed that QUIC implementations used different strategies for flow control.
 They identified three main types of behaviors :

-     - Static Flow Control: the receive buffer size stays unchanged and the receiver simply increase the maximum allowance linearly
+     - Static Flow Control: the receive buffer size stays unchanged and the receiver simply increases the maximum allowance linearly
      - Growing Flow Control: the size of the receive buffer increases over time as the connection progresses
      - Auto-tuning: the size of the receive buffer is adjusted dynamically based on the estimated bandwidth and round-trip times